Inflect logo

 FactorRating / DataNotes

-Direct Cloud On-Ramps0 – as of September 2025Access is available via private network extension to hubs like Jacksonville or Miami.
+Direct Cloud On-Ramps0 – as of September 2025Access is available via private network extension to major hubs like Jacksonville or Tampa.

-Disaster RiskHigh (87.72) – as of September 2025Elevated risk primarily from hurricane winds, tornadoes, and lightning.
+Disaster RiskHigh (NRI Score: 87.72) – as of September 2025Elevated risk profile requires careful site selection and facility hardening.

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct public cloud on-ramps in Gainesville as of September 2025.
-Businesses connect to cloud providers like AWS, Google Cloud, and Microsoft Azure via dedicated circuits or private network extensions to the nearest major interconnection hubs in Jacksonville or Miami.
+Direct Cloud On-Ramps There are no direct public cloud on-ramps within Gainesville as of September 2025.
+Businesses connect to cloud providers like AWS, Google Cloud (GCP), and Microsoft Azure through private network connections to facilities in larger Florida markets such as Jacksonville or Tampa.

 Power Analysis